lyne-jy/lyne-jy/README.md

 - 🌱 I’m currently learning Computer Science at the University of Calgary

-- 👯 I’m currently open to any project collaboration or internship opportunity :)

-- 🔭 I’m currently working on a side project (Windows app using .NET)

 - 📫 How to reach me: Email or my website

 - 😄 Pronouns: He/him